Doctrine ORM integration for the Codeigniter 3 framework

-Credo is a simple PHP library that uses Doctrine ORM into the Codeigniter framework for managing database logic.
+A simple PHP package that uses Doctrine ORM into the Codeigniter 3 framework for managing database logic.

 View source code on Github